-Másaw replied and Boucher translated, “Spider Woman.
-In many ways she is a more a powerful being than a god.
-She is sort of like fate.”
+Boucher translated Másaw’s reply , “Spider Woman.
+In many ways she is a more a influential being than Tawa.
+I think of her as fate.”

 “I see.”
-The Lady nodded her head and then asked, “Mr. Boucher, what did you give Másaw?”
+The Lady nodded her head and then asked, “Mr. Boucher, what is the significance of those cactus flowers you gave Másaw?”

 It was now late afternoon.
 Although it was still bright outside, the sun was low enough in the sky that its light did not shine where they were walking.
-Their path had joined the permanent shadow.
+Their path was increasingly covered in shadow.

-They followed the trail around a bend and the path widened considerably, while still remaining under the shadow of the valley wall.
+They followed the trail around a bend.
+The path widened considerably, while still remaining under the shadow of the valley wall.
 The Hermit walked his mule to an outcropping on the inner side of the path, and tied its rein to it.
 He then turned to the group and said, “We’ll camp here.”

-The travelers unpacked the kindling the Hermit had packed for their camp fire, which was quickly started.
-They sat around it, in a broad circle, with their backs to the wind.
-It was cold in the shade on days like this, when there was no wind to stir the air.
+Pachu’a unpacked the kindling the Hermit had packed for their camp fire, which he quickly started.
+Minutes before they had been fatigued by the heat, but the air in the cave was cool, dry and still.
+They sat around the fire, in a broad circle which calmly burned.
+There was no wind to stir the air.

 “Jenny.
 I have spoken with Mr. Boucher about that new man, Másaw.
 It seems he is a shaman.
 If we wish, we can engage in a religious ceremony tonight.
 It will be like the ayahuasca ceremony in Peru, except with snakes and not condors.
 Are you interested?”